Basic ETIAS visa waiver requirements

-There will be some basic ETIAS visa requirements which travelers will need to meet to obtain an ETIAS visa waiver.
+There will be some basic ETIAS requirements that travellers will need to meet to obtain an ETIAS visa waiver.
 Each applicant will need to be a citizen from one of the ETIAS eligible countries, complete the online application without inaccuracies or mistakes, and possess the following:

 - A valid passport with at least three months remaining from the date of arrival.

-- A credit or credit card to pay the ETIAS visa application fee.
+- A debit or credit card to pay the ETIAS application fee.

 - An up-to-date email address to receive the ETIAS visa waiver.

 Visitors from ETIAS eligible countries must learn that an ETIAS is not a visa, but a visa waiver.
 This is a key distinction because it means that as of late 2022, once ETIAS is launched, visa-exempt countries will continue to have this condition.

 Travellers will need to enter a range of personal information to complete the ETIAS application form.
 The required information will include:

 - Personal information: e.g. full name, date of birth, place of birth, and gender.